joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 The author-created event would then be published so that subscribers can consume it.

 So, in the next step, after we get Kafka running, we are going to:
-1. Create the author-created event (without validating the command because we're living dangerously)
+1. Defining the `author-created` event (without validating the command because we're living dangerously)
 2. Produce the event into the author-created Kafka topic
 3. Consume it back in the service (so we can then persist it later on in MongoDB)